github/explore/topics/yaml/index.md

 url: https://yaml.org/
 wikipedia_url: https://en.wikipedia.org/wiki/YAML
 ---
 YAML is a human friendly data serialization standard for all programming languages.
+YAML is a recursive acronym which stands for "YAML Ain't Markup Language".
 It is commonly used for configurations.